 Heading to Chautauqua to hike?
 On summer weekends and holidays, you can avoid parking hassles and ride the free Park-to-Park shuttle, and dogs are welcome aboard!
 Find all the details here.

 Does my dog have to hike on leash?

 Yes.
 All Boulder trails that allow dogs require you to have your dog on a leash.
 That being said, the City of Boulder’s Voice and Sight Tag Program does allow registered dogs to access designated trails off leash if they display special participation tags and are under “voice and sight control” of their guardians at all times.
 If you and your dog are visiting Boulder for a long period of time or come to town often, you may want to look into obtaining a Voice and Sight Tag; check out the program details here.

 Aw, c'mon.
-You buddy's been such a patient traveler.
-It's time for a treat at one of these spots that caters to canines.
+Your buddy's been such a patient traveler.
+It's time for a treat at one of these spots that cater to canines.

 Tons of Boulder shops are welcoming to dogs.
 You'll even notice that plenty of Pearl Street stores put water bowls out for pups to drink from.
 The following classic Boulder stops are on our radar as being especially dog friendly.

 Dogs are welcome in most areas of Boulder's city parks on a leash.
 In the following dog parks, you can let them run free in the designated dog areas:

 Need to visit with family members who have allergies, or maybe you need to get some work done while you're in Boulder?
 Don't settle for ordinary dog sitting — send your beloved pup on a mountain adventure to get some fresh air, exercise and socialization.
 Boulder Doggie Adventures will take your dog on a hike for you!